diegoesp89/PersonalContactCard/replit.md

 - Replit Object Storage: For persistent image storage and serving.
 - PostgreSQL database: For primary data storage.
 - QR code generation (internal API endpoint).

+## Recent Changes
+- **2025-10-10**: Added creation date tracking (`createdAt`) to all contacts.
+This field is automatically set when a contact is created and is displayed in both the contact editor and statistics pages.
+Existing contacts were assigned today's date.